vyllie333/LaTeX-based-CV-template/README.md

 # LaTeX-based CV Template

 A clean and customizable LaTeX resume template designed for job applications.
-This repository contains a structured template (`resume.cls`) and a sample resume (`main.tex`) with simulated content to demonstrate how to effectively present your background, skills, and achievements.
+This repository contains a structured template (`resume.cls`) and a sample resume (`resume.tex`) with simulated content to demonstrate how to effectively present your background, skills, and achievements.

 ## Features